Brescar/FlowerShop-Desktop-Application/README.md

 * The order and delivery class are standalone, they are not connected to the Flower class (which is the entry for listViewProducts).
 Ideally, order and delivery should have had a list of the chosen products.

 ## Notes
+### In order to run the application in the intended way, you will need to either :
+* Create a database called 'DB-FlowerShop' in the sql server called (localdb)\MSSQLLocalDB with a table called 'Accounts' that contains as columns/attributes 'Username' and 'Password' ( varchar(50) ).
+Populate the table with at least 1 entry.
+_and_
+* In Form1.cs, comment/delete the last line in `FormFlowerShop()` constructor the line `enableControls();`, so you need to login succesfully with credentials from the database in order to have access to the application.